Friday, 15 October 2010

 by Katharine Hansen, Ph.D.

+Eliminate any issues you can.
+"For a no-surprise background check, the executive should resolve any outstanding disputes or pending items," Craig suggests, noting that reviewing credit reports for discrepancies and ensuring that any legal actions are settled are solid steps toward eliminating troublesome skeletons.
 Be scrupulously honest in any paperwork you submit during the interview process.
 While some executives may feel that completing an employment application is beneath them, many employers require applications for legal reasons.
 Every background-check expert interviewed for this article emphasized honesty in applications or any other paperwork you are asked to submit as part of the hiring procedure.
 Mack recalls having to terminate "a really good guy because he lied about something in his background."
 Mack explains that the issue came up in the background check a few months into his employment (because background checks took longer at that time).
 Mack says her company would have hired him even if they knew about it, "but we terminated him because he lied on his employment application."

 Understand the value of pre-emptive disclosure, recommends Craig.
 "If there is a 'red flag,' then it is better to disclose it during the interview process, where the issue can be put into context," Craig advises.
 "Discovering it by surprise in a background check will usually lead to a disqualification."